melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 vitellogenesis or yolk granules present in a small proportion of oocytes, some in early stages of cellular decay) and skip spawners (adults foregoing spawning in a given year)” (M. Head, pers. comm.), while the latter excludes such cases.
-A logistic regression wa sfit to the functional maturity determination as a function of fork length (Figure \@ref(fig:fitted-fecundity)), estimating LMAT at 38.4 cm , with a slope of -0.312, based on the parameterization in Stock Synthesis.
+A logistic regression was fit to the functional maturity determination as a function of fork length (Figure \@ref(fig:functional-maturity)), estimating LMAT at 38.4 cm , with a slope of -0.312, based on the parameterization in Stock Synthesis.
 The samples available from areas north of Pt.
 Conception were smaller fish and did not allow for estimates of separate maturity curves.
 Both California vermilion assessments assumed the same maturity ogive (Figure \@ref(fig:maturity)).